-Kindness builds trust.
-It creates a safety net for relationships.
+Kindness builds trust and creates a safety net for all types of relationships.

 Behaving kindly describes who we must be in our relationships.
 It includes:

 - how we speak to each other

 - how we talk about the other person to others

 - how the other person feels in our relationship

 When you are consistently kind and considerate, over time, the other person gains a sense of safety in the relationship.

 If the other person doesn’t experience you as kind, he or she may instead feel insecure, needy, angry, standoffish, or uncomfortable in the relationship.
 Other “negative” emotions come into play because there is no sense of security between the two of you.

 Whether at home or in the office, if you are unkind, the other person will not entirely trust you.

 Trust, intimacy and vulnerability occur when we feel that the other person “has our back.”
 Yet, when trust breaks down, we immediately retreat, feeling that the relationship may not be safe or healthy.